Extensive

 diversity and inclusivity.
 Financial transparency now includes metrics related

-genuinely inclusive or simply engaging in tokenism.
+inclusive or simply engaging in tokenism.

 Organisations